charmoniumQ/PROBE/docs/lib_interpos/README.md

 This work focuses on provenance tracers for computational science.

 We define the following "theoretical" properties of provenance tracers.
-They are theoretical in the sense that one does not need to do any experiments them to determine these properties; only study their methods and perhaps their code.
+They are theoretical in the sense that one does not need to do any experiments to determine these properties; only study their methods and perhaps their code.
 They are enumerated in a feature matrix in \Cref{tbl:feature-matrix}.

 - **Runs in user-space**:
-  SLP should be able to implemented at a user-space as opposed to kernel-space.
+  SLP should run in user-space as opposed to kernel-space.
-  Kernel modifications increases the attack surface and is more difficult to maintain than user-space code.
+  Kernel modifications increase the attack surface and is more difficult to maintain than user-space code.

 - **No privilege required**:
   A user should be able to use SLP to trace their own processes without accessing higher privileges than normal every time.